riceissa/issarice.com/external/lesswrong.com/learning-summary.md

 https://youtu.be/7_DA-hbuafU?t=197
 anna says here that academic research is good but slow so it comes up with a single technique over some long period of time (the comparison to CFAR is that CFAR tries to do things more quickly and by mixing techniques)

+TODO: copy quotes from the papers i looked at into a separate page.

 ## How important is any of this, really?

 Currently I think the biggest problems are scale and concept dependency tracking.